Summer Interns

 Prospective Graduate Students

-This year (2024/2025) I will be reviewing applications for graduate students who wish to affiliate with the lab.
+The following year (2026-27) I will be reviewing applications for graduate students who wish to affiliate with the lab.
 Here are some tips:

 1. I read your personal statement very closely.
 I am interested to hear in detail about your past research experiences, your current interests, and some examples of the kinds of things you might want to study in the future.